efodx/bezeg/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

+# Bezeg

+Popper needs to be installed for this app to work.
+It won't install on itself, so use the following command.

+npm install @popperjs/core --save

+## React router
+TODO Remove this if not needed?
 If you are using React Router you'll need to tell it to use the repo-name as the basename, for example <BrowserRouter basename="/repo-name" />.